gruntwork-io/cloud-nuke/CONTRIBUTING.md

 ## Update the code

 At this point, make your code changes and use your new test case to verify that everything is working.
-Check out [Developing cloud-nuke](README.md#developing-cloud-nuke) for instructions on how to build and run Terragrunt locally.
+Check out [Developing cloud-nuke](README.md#developing-cloud-nuke) for instructions on how to build and run `cloud-nuke` locally.

 ## Create a pull request